Patching LLM Like Software: A Lightweight Method for Improving Safety Policy in Large Language Models: Abstract

 \section{Abstract}

-We propose \textit{patching} for large language models (LLM) like software versions, a lightweight and modular approach for addressing safety vulnerability.
-While vendors release improved LLM versions, major releases are costly, infrequent, and difficult to tailor to customer needs, leaving released models with known safety gaps.
-Unlike full-model fine-tuning or major version updates, our method enables rapid remediation by prepending a compact, learnable prefix to an existing model.
-This “patch” introduces only $0.003\%$ additional parameters , yet reliably steers model behavior toward that of a safer reference model.
-Across three critical domains—toxicity mitigation, bias reduction, and harmfulness refusal—policy patches achieve safety improvements comparable to next-generation safety-aligned models while preserving fluency.
-Our results demonstrate that LLMs can be “patched” much like software, offering vendors and practitioners a practical mechanism for distributing scalable, efficient, and composable safety updates between major model releases.
+We propose \textit{safety policy patching}, a lightweight and modular approach for addressing safety vulnerabilities in large language models (LLMs) between major releases.
+Major version updates are costly, infrequent, and difficult to tailor to customer needs, leaving deployed models with known safety gaps.
+Our method enables rapid remediation by prepending a compact, learnable prefix to an existing model's inputs.
+This patch introduces very few additional parameters---e.g., $0.003\%$ for LLaMA-2---yet reliably steers model behavior toward that of a safer reference model.
+Across three critical domains---toxicity mitigation, bias reduction, and harmfulness refusal---policy patches achieve safety improvements comparable to stronger safety-aligned models (e.g., future major releases) while preserving fluency.
+Overall, we show that LLMs can be ``patched'' much like software, providing vendors and practitioners a practical mechanism for distributing scalable, efficient, and composable safety updates between major model releases.